-As well as the issue regarding health information sharing between different enterprise, there are also emerging cyber-security threats that threatening healthcare domain.
+Besides the issue regarding health information sharing between different enterprise, there are also emerging cyber-security threats that threatening healthcare domain.
 There are many incidents report that hospital hit by ransomware gave medical operation disruption as result in several recent years [9]–[11].
-Many cases show that failing on secure integrity and availability of healthcare information cause a major disruptive factor on continuity of medical operation.
-[12] Assumed that organization policy and employee security awareness about cyber-security were addressed, there are several technics proposed to mitigate the problem.
+According to [12], many cases show that failing on secure integrity and availability of healthcare information cause a major disruptive factor on continuity of medical operation.
+Assumed that organization policy and employee security awareness about cyber-security were addressed, there are several technics proposed to mitigate the problem.
 One of major solution being propose is utilization of Blockchain technology on healthcare information or its infrastructure.
 Cryptographical components and consensus mechanism of Blockchain will give immutable characteristic and secure integrity of the information, while decentralization of published data help secures its availability [13]–[16].
-However, due to unique nature of healthcare environment that emphasize on confidentiality of data cause limit in implementation of the technology.
-Patient data cannot be put directly into Blockchain as it will become persistent by decentralization of Blockchain network as well as it will become more difficult to ensure confidentiality of data when its replica are distributed over the entire network [17]–[19].
-So, in this work we propose another approach to make the technology more compatible with implementation on healthcare information.
-With IHE XDS.b Profile serve its purpose as central hub for health document exchange between different enterprises while not include the document directly into the hub.
-This make the profile best compatible with Blockchain technology as it will secure availability of health information exchange while increase the survival chance of medical operation continuity when one organization compromised by ransomware as they may have replica of data available on another in the network.

-According to [18], Blockchain can be informally defined as a distributed digital ledger of cryptographically signed transactions that are grouped into blocks.
-Each block is cryptographically linked to the previous one (making it tamper evident) after validation and undergoing a consensus decision.
+Blockchain can be informally defined as a distributed digital ledger of cryptographically signed transactions that are grouped into blocks.
+[18] Each block is cryptographically linked to the previous one (making it tamper evident) after validation and undergoing a consensus decision.
 As new blocks are added, older blocks become more difficult to modify (creating tamper resistance).
 New blocks are replicated across copies of the ledger within the network, and any conflicts are resolved automatically using established rules.
 This give its characteristics to sustain threat against integrity and availability of information.
 At the same time, with consensus as vital part of Blockchain, it allows members of Blockchain network to systematically “trusted” each other without the need of mutuality trust or physical agreement.
 Additionally, as distributed decentralized network, Blockchain require each member to passively share information with each other.
 By the way, since the introduction of the first Blockchain based cryptocurrency named ‘Bitcoin’, there are many Blockchain platform and service provider entered the industry.
 One of major platform adopt by many kinds of application is Ethereum.
 Ethereum was the first major platform that introduce usage of Blockchain in the field of application other than cryptocurrency with its ‘Smartcontract’.
 Smartcontract allow developer to publish logic model or computational algorithm into Blockchain which enable a while variety of usage for the technology [21], [22].

-So, in this work, we also utilize Ethereum’s smartcontract to enable implementation of IHE XDS.b Profile concept with Blockchain.
+As for addressing issues regarding health information sharing between different enterprises, there are concepts of utilizing Blockchain for the purpose proposed by Mayo Clinic and the one named “MedRec” MIT.
+Both introduce an effective way with potential to utilize Blockchain technology for information sharing in healthcare enterprise environment.
+The work given great demonstration of how decentralization offered by Blockchain can resolve trust issue where each enterprise require “trust” before beginning to share their information with others.
+However, both solutions are not yet directly introduced how Blockchain can help mitigate cyber-security threats threatening integrity and availability of data in healthcare domain.
+In this work we propose a solution that can solve data integrity and availability issues while help reduce the friction of allowing health document sharing between different enterprises by utilizing Ethereum’s Smartcontract to enable implementation of IHE XDS.b Profile concept with Blockchain.

 This paper will explain about our work in 6 main sections.
-Begin with the explanation about related work that inspire our design, following with background knowledge which our work is based on.
-Then we move into the detail of design method before dive into implementation technic for concept demonstration.
-At last, wrap up the concept propose in this work and end with discussion for this work.
+Begin with the explanation about related work that inspire our design in section II, following with background knowledge which our work is based on in section III.
+Then we move into the detail of design method in section IV before dive into implementation technic for concept demonstration in section V. At last, wrap up the concept propose in this work for conclusion in section VI and end with discussion for this work in section VII.